jonzink/ExoMult/README.md

 # ExoMult

-This is a forward modeling program that will simulate the expected detected transiting exoplanet population around the Kepler sample of "solar-like" stars.
-You can import your own multi-planet system parameters to determine the proability of being detected.
-Alternatively, you can use an underlaying power-law distribution to determine what population would be expected empirically.
+This is a forward modeling program that will simulate the detected transiting exoplanet population around the Kepler sample of "solar-like" stars.
+You can import your own multi-planet system parameters to determine the proability of being detected or you can use an underlying power-law distribution to determine what population would be expected empirically.
 Multiplicity and its effects on detection efficiency are also considered here.

 ## Getting Started